top of page

 Rabbi Rabinowitz-Teomim

 Rabbi Eliyahu Dovid Rabinowitz-Teomim (1843-1905) headed Mir Yeshiva until arriving in Jerusalem in 1899.
 He was chosen to assist (and eventually succeed) the aging R' Salant in 1901.
 His popular name was 'Aderet' which was formed from the initials of his full name.
 He actually pre-deceased R' Salant in 1905.
-This stationary envelope to New York includes the names of both rabbis and was mailed from the Old City between 1901 and 1905.
+This stationery envelope to New York includes the names of both rabbis and was mailed from the Old City between 1901 and 1905.

 Rabbis Salant & Aderet